 Responsible for developing strategies aimed at fostering knowledge-sharing in the Fund and in keeping staff better informed about the institution's strategic priorities, through various channels including the intranet homepage.

 Responsible for managing the IMF's relations with the print, broadcast, and Internet media—responding to questions and requests from the press and also proactively providing information to editors and reporters on issues that concern or involve the IMF.
-Media Relations organizes EXR's regular biweekly press briefings at Headquarters, most press events at Headquarters and in the field for IMF Management and staff; and monitors, analyzes, and disseminates news as a service to Fund staff.
+Media Relations organizes COM's regular biweekly press briefings at Headquarters, most press events at Headquarters and in the field for IMF Management and staff; and monitors, analyzes, and disseminates news as a service to Fund staff.

 Responsible for aligning the activities of this area of work with the Fund's strategic communication priorities, building support for the institution among key constituencies, and influencing key opinion-makers and audiences.
 Public Affairs promotes understanding of, and support for the IMF through contacts with the public, including legislators, think tanks, and CSOs; dialogue and debate via seminars and meetings; and by building relationships with critical stakeholders and umbrella organizations.